mpcq-network/mpcq-json-rpc-relay/tools/layer-zero-example/README.md

 That's a variant of OFT but using an HTS token.
 Due to several incompatibilities between ERC20 and HTS tokens, we're not able to use them out of the box.
 All of them are described in the "HTS Adapter vs HTS Connector" section below.

-- Deploying OFT on an EVM chain and HTS Connector on the Hedera chain.
+- Deploying OFT on an EVM chain and HTS Connector on the MPCQ chain.
 The HTS Connector extends OFTCore and creates HTS token within its constructor.
 Also, overrides OFTCore _debit and _credit with related HTS mint and burn precompile calls
 ```typescript
 npx hardhat deploy-hts-connector --network hedera_testnet
 npx hardhat deploy-oft --decimals 8 --mint 1000 --network bsc_testnet